ramon54321/PopcornProject/Server/README.md

 Linting is always done on build, and will cause the build to fail if the linting does not pass.
 However, you can also manually trigger the linting process if you want to lint without building.

 `npm run lint`

+#### Documenting
+Documenting will occur on build automatically, however, for the sake of convenience, documentation can be built manually also.

+`npm run doc`

 #### Deploying
 When the application gets deployed, only the server folder gets deployed, since the client folder is only the "recipe" required to create the static files in the `static` folder of the server.